openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 ### Bridge

 The Hue Bridge requires the IP address as a configuration value in order for the binding to know where to access it.
-It requies an 'application key' to authenticate against the Hue Bridge.
+It requires an 'application key' to authenticate against the Hue Bridge.
 This may be copied from an API v1 installation, or it may be automatically generated (press button to authenticate).
 Please note that the generated application key cannot be written automatically to the `.things` file, and has to be set manually.
 The generated application key can be found, after pressing the authentication button on the bridge, with the following console command: `openhab:hue <bridgeUID> applicationkey`.